HoudiniGraphql/example-react-pokedex/README.md

 # Houdini Example: React Pokédex

-This repo contains a port of the Pokedex created in the [Getting Started guide](https://houdinigraphql.com/intro) to React.
+This repo contains a React port of the Pokédex created in the [Getting Started guide](https://houdinigraphql.com/intro).

 ## Local Development